 Our authorized share capital consists of an unlimited number of Common Shares, an unlimited number of Class B Shares and an unlimited number of preferred shares, issuable in series ("Preferred Shares").
-As at March 7, 2017, there were 224,129,357 Common Shares, 26,086,956 Class B Shares and no Preferred Shares issued and outstanding.
+As at March 4, 2019, there were 263,846,686 Common Shares and no Class B Shares or Preferred Shares issued and outstanding.